Mādayān ī Hazār Dādestān: Contents

 The Hazār Dādestān is not a codex; rather, it is an extensive collection of real and imagined case histories gathered from court transcripts and records, testaments, different works on jurisprudence, jurists' commentary, direct quotes from the most eminent authorities in the field, and a plethora of other long-lost documents.

 The Hazār Dādestān is a secular compilation that makes no reference to religious issues and presents legal issues solely from a legal standpoint.
 Even matters concerning Zoroastrian church-affiliated religious institutions, like charitable endowments, fire foundations, and pious gifts, are only examined from a legal perspective.
 Two passages in the Hazār Dādestān mention the Avesta; however, the context clearly indicates that the Pahlavi commentary, and not the original text, is intended in both sentences, since the issues discussed in this context clearly come from late Sasanian jurisprudence.

 The Hazār Dādestān gives the impression that by the end of the Sasanian era, jurisprudence had become a separate discipline, despite the fact that many of the most well-known jurists cited in the Law-Book—like Sōšans, Mēdōmāh, and Abarag—were also theologians and are recognized to us as the writers of Avesta commentaries.
 As in all ancient communities, religion and law coexisted, but by the end of the Sasanian period, the Sasanian legal system had grown so complex that it was necessary to keep theological speculation mostly apart from legal matters.
 The Madayan also makes it abundantly evident that legal theory (čāštag), which is based on the writings of jurists, has already begun to diverge from the day-to-day administration of justice in the courts (kardag), creating a gulf between theoretical concerns and workable solutions.

 Many examples of Aramaic legal terminology, either in Aramogram or translated into Pahlavi, are included throughout the Hazār Dādestān.

 The Hazār Dādestān contains relatively little information about non-Zoroastrians' standing in Sasanian courts, and what little is available focuses mostly on questions of marriage, servitude, and conversion.

-The Hazār Dādestān, besides being a legal treatise, provides numerous examples of a thriving and surprisingly intricate financial market that existed in Sasanid Iran.
+The Hazār Dādestān, besides being a legal treatise, provides numerous examples of the type of financial market that existed in Sasanid Iran.
 These are mostly discussed in relation to loans, debts, credits, interest rates, and penalties, as well as the related legal rights of possession and transfer of property.
-Actually, eight of the Madayan's 37 remaining chapters deal specifically with debts and how they are settled, and five more chapters that address land ownership, inheritance, marriage, and the status of married and single women also cover debt in great detail.
+Eight of the Madayan's 37 remaining chapters deal specifically with debts and how they are settled, and five other chapters which address land ownership, inheritance, marriage, and the status of married and single women also cover debt.